 It becomes obvious that the Forecast Accuracy computation will not be the same if we choose a one-month horizon (April forecasts) or a four-month horizon (January forecasts).

 So, how do you correctly choose the forecast horizon?

 Ideal solution: the average supply lead time of the item

-Let’s assume you have a 90-day supply on an item.
+Let’s assume you have a 90-day supply lead time for a specific item.
 To order May quantities, you should base your order on the forecast made in February.

 So ideally, you should choose a 90-day horizon in your forecast accuracy computation: the reason is that after February, you could not react anymore.

-The problem is that procurement lead times are very often item or supplier specific.
+The problem is that procurement lead times are very often item or supplier-specific.
 So you would end up with item-specific horizons, and item-specific forecast accuracy KPIs.
-Extending these calculation rules across your entire product portfolio would quickly become very complicated, and that is indeed the big disadvantage of this method.
+Extending these calculation rules across your entire product portfolio would quickly become very complicated, which is the big disadvantage of this method.
 And there is a risk your colleagues could not keep up with you, due to this complexity.